vamseeachanta/hobbies/sports/swimming/swimmers/dpt.md

 - Kicking strongly with legs coming all the way to water surface.
 - visualize daily practice assignments before entering the pool
 - Add more as you see fit

+## Recommended videos

+Send what you prefer.
+I will add them here.
+This is your home assignment.